The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

-The BVOP introduce the measurement of Business Value Points as a practice and tool for evaluating the current overall business value of the product being developed and its fluctuation over time.
+The BVOP introduces the measurement Business Value Points as a practice and tool for evaluating the current overall business value of the product that’s being developed and its business value fluctuations over time.

-The total value of the business value points of the product is the sum of the business value points of all its planned developments (all functionalities, modules, parts).
+The total value of the product’s business value points is the sum of points of all planned developments (all functionalities, modules, parts).

-All efforts (tasks, user stories, planned work) planned to be developed as part of the product are evaluated individually with business value points.
+All efforts (tasks, user stories, planned work) planned to be developed as part of the product are evaluated individually using business value points.

-Total business value points over a period of time is the sum of all business value points of all efforts developed over a certain period of time.
+Total business value points over a period of time is the sum of all business value points obtained from all the developed efforts for a specified period.

 Prioritizing development by business value points may be a transparent method of prioritizing Product Backlog items or task planning based on real value.

-The measurement of business value points can show rise and downs in the total business value of the product as a whole.
+The measurement of business value points can show the rise and fall of the total business value of the product.

-If the total business value points for a given period is greater than the total business value points for the previous period, this may indicate a previous undesired prioritization of the development tasks.
-In this way, the management offices can detect mistakes in management and take corrective measures.
+If the total business value points for a given period are more than the total business value points for a previous period, this may indicate an undesired prioritization of the development in the prior tasks.
+This way the management offices can detect mistakes in management and take corrective measures.

-An optimistic reason for higher business value points per period can be improved research practices or acquired new knowledge from stakeholders or users.
+An optimistic reason for a higher number of business value points per period can be improved research practices or acquired new knowledge from stakeholders or users.

-Normally, each subsequent period should have a less total sum of business value points, as work is prioritized by the business value points of each task.
+Normally, each subsequent period should have a lesser total sum of business value points, as work is prioritized by the business value points of each task.

 In theory, at some point, the expected business value points for a period will be 0, as there will be no more valuable development work.

-Tracking the fall in total business value points over periods may be a decision-making tool to close a product or project development phases.
+Tracking the fall in total business value points over periods may be a decision-making tool to close a product or project development.

-If total business value points for the past few periods are very low, project sponsors or other stakeholders may decide to close the development or forecast when they will eventually close it, based on the trend of decreases.
+If total business value points for the past few periods are very low, project sponsors or other stakeholders may make the decision to close the development or estimate its eventual closure, based on the decrease of business value points per period.

-If any planned work (effort) has assigned business attributes such as importance, urgency, attractiveness, etc., and each attribute has a numerical value, the business value points (BVP) of each planned work is a sum of the values of all attributes.
+If any planned work (effort) has been assigned business attributes such as importance, urgency, attractiveness, etc., and each attribute has a numerical value, the business value points (BVP) of each planned work is the sum of all attributes’ value.

-If a planned effort titled "Uploading a profile photo" has business attributes like:
+If a planned effort titled "Uploading a profile photo" has business attributes as follows: